Trump will win Iowa Republican caucuses, CNN projects | News Channel 3-12

 There is no doubt, however, that the Republican nomination – which would be a remarkable third in three tries – is now in sight for the former president.

-The focus now pivots to the race for second place in the Iowa caucuses.
-DeSantis and Haley appeared to be running neck-and-neck early Monday evening with the vast majority of votes still to be counted.
-For the Florida governor, who has long been running as the conservative alternative to Trump, finishing behind Haley could prove politically fatal.
+In public and private, DeSantis has been adamant that he is not exiting the race.
+His campaign is now quickly moving staff to New Hampshire and South Carolina, where he plans to campaign aggressively over the next month.

+DeSantis has told advisers he believes that cracks have formed in Haley’s candidacy as she’s come under increased scrutiny.
+He also expects that Trump’s upcoming trials have the potential to upend the race, a possibility that would only benefit someone still in the ring, according to multiple people with knowledge of his thinking.

-Haley has less at stake.
-Her true test will come next week in New Hampshire.
-But a strong performance in Iowa will give her momentum heading into that contest and, as anti-Trump Republicans consider their options, an opening to consolidate what remains of that faction of the party.
+Haley had less at stake in Iowa.
+Her true test will come next week in New Hampshire as anti-Trump Republicans consider their options, perhaps for the last time, as they seek to consolidate what remains of that faction of the party.

+“Our campaign is the last best hope of stopping the Trump-Biden nightmare,” Haley said late Monday, in remarks that mainly targeted the former and current presidents, but included little mention of DeSantis.

+The Biden campaign reacted to the Iowa result with a message that echoed Trump’s own, at least partly.

+“The Iowa results are in, and it’s clear: Donald Trump is the official frontrunner for the 2024 Republican presidential nomination,” a Biden fundraising appeal read.
+“We need to work even harder now.
+If Donald Trump is our opponent, we can expect vile attacks, endless lies, and massive spending.”

-The DeSantis campaign criticized news outlets Monday for projecting Trump’s victory early in the evening and before some caucus sites had completed voting.
+Both the DeSantis campaign and candidate himself criticized news outlets Monday for projecting Trump’s victory early in the evening and before some caucus sites had completed voting.
 In a statement posted on social media, spokesman Andrew Romeo called it “absolutely outrageous.”

 CNN projected Trump’s victory in Iowa at 8:30 p.m.
 ET based on his commanding lead in the entrance polling and early results.
 Several other news outlets projected Trump would win in Iowa within minutes of each other.